armadaplatform/magellan/README.md

 Here, requests to two domains (`badguys.initech.com` and `www.badguys.initech.com`) will be redirected to the main endpoint of service `badguys-finder` run with environment `production-office`.

-The third domain `dashboard.initech.com` will be redirected to `server2.internal-initech.com:8080`, which shows that we can easily create aliases for non-armada services too.
+The third domain - `dashboard.initech.com` - will be redirected to `server2.internal-initech.com:8080`, which shows
+that we can easily create pretty aliases for non-armada services too.
 It can also be used for exposing services available only from internal networks (e.g. `internal-initech.com`) to the public - `initech.com`.

 ## Wildcards.

-In case you have a set of similiar services that differ by environment or app_id you can use wildcards to configure them, e.g.:
+In case you have a set of similar services that differ by environment or app_id you can use wildcards to configure them, e.g.:

     {